-Bois tried to convince Willcox and his so-called progressive colleagues that the primary obstacle to the betterment of Black people was not their alleged biological inferiority or inherent character defects or even their lack of efficiency but pervasive racial discrimination, a concrete phenomenon that was part of the social environment that Black Americans faced in their daily life.
+Du Bois tried to convince Willcox and his so-called progressive colleagues that the primary obstacle to the betterment of Black people was not their alleged biological inferiority or inherent character defects or even their lack of efficiency but pervasive racial discrimination, a concrete phenomenon that was part of the social environment that Black Americans faced in their daily life.
 He sought to identify the causes and effects of racial discrimination.

 In line with the inductive methodology of Gustav Schmoller, his mentor at the University of Berlin and leader of the "younger" German Historical School of Economics, Du Bois (1968: 206) thus proceeded "to study the facts, any and all facts, concerning the American Negro and his plight, and by measurement and comparison and research, work up to any valid generalization."
 Du Bois essentially put "facts before theory" (Lewis 1993: 202).
-Thus, the Philadelphia study was an empirically grounded study that combined race and class analysis of urban America, the first conducted by a social scientist.
+Thus, the Philadelphia Study was an empirically grounded study that combined race and class analysis of urban America, the first conducted by a social scientist.
 The study contains theoretical inferences albeit scattered, but full-fledged theorizing occurred in the years that followed its publication.
+As mentioned in the

-Du Bois was still producing empirical research through the Atlanta University Publications (1898-1914); however, these studies were modeled after the Philadelphia study, although they suffered from limited financial support.
-His 1904 essay therefore marks a major step in the framing of a coherent theoretical framework, one that is rooted in empirical evidence and lived experience.
-Reflecting on this period of his life in his Autobiography, Du Bois recounted that the premise of his general theory of society was "the idea of a changing developing society rather than a fixed social structure" (Du Bois 1968: 206).
-This idea of dynamic social change also transpires in "The Development of a People," another essay published that same year (Du Bois 1904b).
+Publications.
+His 1904 essay "The Future of the Negro Race in America" therefore marks a major step in the framing of a coherent theoretical framework, one that is rooted in empirical evidence and lived experience.
+Reflecting on this period of his life in his Autobiography, Du Bois recounted that he "began to conceive of the world as a continuous growth rather than a finished product" (Du Bois 1968: 205).
+The premise of his general theory of society was "the idea of a changing developing society rather than a fixed social structure" (Du Bois 1968: 206).
+This view was based on the hypothesis of a changing environment-including shifting public opinion-but not necessarily changing power structures, which inevitably affected the lives of Black Americans.
+This idea of dynamic social change also transpires in "The Development of a People" (Du Bois 1904b).